 Thursday August 30th to Monday September 3rd 2018

 The Le Pas de Calais Libéré is our annual pilgrimage to Northern France to celebrate the Liberation of the Pas du Calais by the British in 1944.
-The area around Souchez and Béthune is rich in history of both WW1 and WW2.
-The British involvement in the modern history of the area is significant with both First World War.
-Vimy Ridge, Loos, Neuve Chapelle, Arras, the Somme and in World War II the retreat in 1940 and Liberation in September 1944.
+The area around Béthune is rich in history of both WW1 and WW2.
+The British involvement in the modern history of the area is significant with both the World Wars.
+Vimy Ridge, Loos, Neuve Chapelle, Arras, the Somme in WWI and the retreat of 1940 and Liberation in September 1944 in WWII.

 The weekend normally consists of the following:

-Thursday – travel to Béthune via ferry in time to make Souchez in the evening where the main group will camp.
+Thursday – travel to Béthune via ferry in time to make the campsite in the evening where the main group will camp.

-Saturday – We form up in convoys and visit several villages across the Artois region.
+Friday – The first day of convoys where we form up in convoys and visit several villages across the Artois region.
 We are normally escorted by the local gendarmerie.

-Sunday – A parade with bands through the Souchez past spectators and local dignitaries.
+Sunday – In the morning a parade with bands through the Béthune past spectators and local dignitaries.
+Afterwards a free afternoon.